jmonson2/BitcoinPriceIndex/README.md

 Run with `./gradlew bootRun`

 This API is using the free <a href=https://www.coindesk.com/coindesk-api>Coindesk API</a> to fetch bitcoin rates for USD, EUR, and GBP.
-It also uses <a href=https://exchangeratesapi.io/>Exchange Rates API</a> to fetch fiat exchange values to calculate rates for many other currencies!
+It also uses the <a href=https://exchangeratesapi.io/>Exchange Rates API</a> to fetch fiat exchange values to calculate rates for many other currencies!

 Current Endpoints:
 <table>